zekpang/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 Problem sets comprising one or more programming problems to be solved using Python will be assigned weekly.
 Each programming assignment provides an opportunity to write code, solve programming problems, and demonstrate your increasing fluency in the language.

-You can earn up to 500 points per problem set completed and submitted.
+You can earn up to 150 points per problem set completed and submitted.
 Submissions are scored using an auto grader, itself written in Python.
 Problem set assignments will be released on Tuesday and must be completed and submitted no later than Sunday evening at 11:59 PM Eastern time.

-:exclamation: At the end of the semester, the problem set earning the lowest score will be _dropped_ and the points otherwise lost will be excluded from final grade calculations.

 ### Labs

 GSI-led labs are designed to both reinforce and explore further programming concepts and topics discussed during the lectures.
 Labs require active participation to be effective.
 Discussion, Q&A, and problem-solving activities will predominate.
-Lab attendance is _mandatory_.

-Weekly lab attendance is worth 100 points.
+Weekly labs will feature an exercise worth 25 points of extra credit.
 The points are earned by submitting code or a related deliverable at the end of each session.
 Scoring is based on the attempt rather than correctness.

-:exclamation: A maximum of two (2) lab sessions may be missed without penalty and the points otherwise lost will be excluded from final grade calculations.
+:exclamation: Attend the labs and do the lab exercises.
+You can earn up to 300 extra credit points which can boost a final grade considerably.

+__Example__: 4350 regular points (B+) + 300 extra credit points = 4650 total points (A).

 ### In-Class Midterm Exam

 An in-class, "open book, open network" midterm exam will be held on Thursday, 17 October, 2019.
-The midterm exam is worth 3500 points.
+The midterm exam is worth 1000 points.
 More details regarding the midterm exam will be provided in class.

-If the Services for Students with Disabilities (SSD) office has issued you a test-related accommodation please inform Anthony.
+:exclamation: If the Services for Students with Disabilities (SSD) office has issued you a test-related accommodation please inform Anthony at least two weeks before the midterm date.

 ### Final Project

-The weekly Problem sets are designed to prepare you for submitting a final project that will involve Python scripting.
-The final project is worth 5500 points.
-A project plan (500 points) outlining the final project deliverable's purpose, design and relevant implementation details is due two weeks before submission of the final project.
+The weekly problem sets are designed to prepare you for submitting a final project that will involve Python scripting.
+A project plan outlining the final project deliverable's purpose, design and relevant implementation details is due two weeks before submission of the final project.
+The final project plan is worth 100 points while the final project is worth 2400 points.
 More details regarding final project requirements will be provided in class.

 ## Calendar Highlights: Midterm exam, Final Project, and meeting cancellations